CwbhX/Jamais-Vu/README.md

 - Add a significant more amount of information about songs
 - GPU acceleration via CUDA

+View the progress of Jamaisvu which I occasionally write about [here](http://clement.nyc).

 ## Installation and Dependencies:

 - numpy